 * S&P 500 has been unable to close at a record this week

-* Lowe's rallies in premarket after results
+* Target and Lowe's rally after results

-* Market moves may be slight until Thursday, when Federal Reserve Chair Janet Yellen addresses the Senate Banking Committee in a semiannual testimony about monetary policy.
+Market moves may be slight until Thursday, when Federal Reserve Chair Janet Yellen addresses the Senate Banking Committee in a semi-annual testimony about monetary policy.
 Her comments will be scoured for insight into the extent to which an unexpectedly cold winter has impacted economic activity, and for confirmation the Fed will maintain its stimulus-trimming schedule.

 Both Chesapeake Energy Corp and First Solar Inc fell after posting declines in earnings.
 First Solar fell 10 percent to $52.21 a day after the solar panel maker reported that its fourth-quarter net income fell 58 percent.
 Chesapeake fell 7.7 percent to $24.86 after it swung to a net loss on charges related to employee termination costs.

 Dollar Tree Inc rose 4.3 percent to $54.97 after giving a full-year profit outlook.

 Anika Therapeutics Inc soared 48 percent to $51.28 a day after it said the Food and Drug Administration had approved its drug to treat pain and improve joint mobility in patients with osteoarthritis of the knee, more than four years after it first filed for approval.